cyph/burner-sdk/README.md

 * `Cyph.options.voice`: Goes directly into a voice call

-## Language support
+## Language Support

 This library is built using [Haxe](https://en.wikipedia.org/wiki/Haxe), which enables using one code base to target many different platforms.

-The following languages are actively supported:
+Supported languages:

-* Command line shell (via npm package)
+* Command line shell

 * JavaScript / TypeScript (Node.js + browser)